May 2025 - NVT HARVEST REPORT

 Maturity description: Very Quick Spring

-RGT Marsh(PBR)RAGT
+RGT MarshRAGT

 RGT Marsh is a high-performing, spring wheat bred for medium to low rainfall zones in Western Australia.
 With robust performance across tough seasons and standout disease resistance, this variety has proven itself where others stumble.